SaaS customer onboarding: the complete guide (with checklist)

 Depending on the team, tools used, and process followed, the journey from a screen-recorded video to a professional, studio-quality explainer video can take anything from hours to several days.

-Clueso does all of that for you in minutes.
-It transforms raw screen recordings into polished, studio-quality explainer videos to enhance the SaaS user onboarding experience.
+Clueso transforms raw screen recordings into polished, studio-quality explainer videos and step-by-step articles to enhance the SaaS user onboarding experience.
 This will help customer success teams create how-to video guides within minutes.

 Moreover, users with specific needs or questions can access their huge library of feature tutorials.
 These videos, like the ones with Wix and Tolstoy, are screen-recorded explainer videos that walk the user through the steps of the process.
 The hands-on approach can be quite effective in increasing information recall.